-4.2 Facilitation Payments.
-Minor payments made to officials or others to speed up a routine governmental process are prohibited, as are similar payments in the private sector to the extent they are not made as part of an established, open process or are not properly documented.
-A facilitation payment made to ensure the safety and/or security of an employee must be reported immediately to the Company's General Counsel, recorded and steps must be taken to avoid a recurrence.
+Facilitation Payments.
+Minor payments made to officials or others to speed up a routine, governmental process are prohibited, as are similar payments in the private sector to the extent such payments are not made as part of an established, open process or are not properly documented.
+A facilitation payment made to ensure the safety or security of an employee must be reported immediately to the Legal Department, recorded and steps must be taken to avoid a recurrence.

-4.3 Gifts and Contributions.
-A gift or promise of a gift to a private person or to a government official is never permissible if it is provided to influence a business decision or a government action or to obtain an improper business advantage.
-Contributions to political parties, candidates and campaigns for public office made by the Company or a Company Person on behalf of the Company are generally not permitted and any exception must be approved by the Company's General Counsel.
+Gifts and Contributions.
+A gift or promise of a gift to a private person or government official is never permissible if it is provided to influence a business decision or government action or to obtain an improper business advantage.
+Contributions to political parties, candidates and campaigns for public office made by the Company or a Company Person on behalf of the Company are generally not permitted and any exception must be approved by the Legal Department.

-4.4 Travel, Meals and Entertainment.
-Providing travel, meals or entertainment to a private party or to a government official in order to influence a business decision or a government action or to obtain an improper business advantage is never permitted.
+Travel, Meals and Entertainment.
+Providing travel, meals or entertainment to a private party or government official in order to influence a business decision or government action or to obtain an improper business advantage is never permitted.
 However, meals and entertainment that are (1) reasonable in value, (2) permitted under local laws and customs, and (3) offered infrequently, may be acceptable.
-In addition, reasonable and good faith expenditures on travel, lodging and similar items may be permitted with the prior approval of your manager, but only if they are directly related to the marketing, demonstration or explanation of products or services or the signing of a contract.
+In addition, reasonable and good faith expenditures on travel, lodging and similar items may be permitted with the prior approval of the employee's manager or supervisor, but only if they are directly related to the marketing, demonstration or explanation of products or services or the signing of a contract.
 Providing travel, meals or entertainment to a guest (including spouse) of the private party or of a government official is not permitted.
-Consult your manager or the Company's General Counsel for any additional guidance you may need on this issue.
+Consult a manager or the Legal Department for any additional guidance needed on this issue.

-4.5 Agents, Consultants and Other Third Parties.
-A Company Person may not give money or anything of value to any person if the circumstances indicate that it is probable that all or part of the money or other thing of value will be passed on to a private party or to a government official to influence a business decision or a government action or to obtain an improper business advantage.
+Agents, Consultants and Other Third Parties.
+A Company Person may not give money or anything of value to any person if the circumstances indicate that it is probable that all or part of the money or other thing of value will be passed on to a private party or government official to influence a business decision or government action or to obtain an improper business advantage.
 To protect the Company against the risk of bribes given indirectly, it is imperative that the Company and each Company Person ensure that its agents, consultants and other third parties who represent the Company understand and abide by the Company's anti-bribery policies.
 It is also imperative that the Company investigate the qualifications and reputation of such third parties prior to establishing a relationship.

-4.6 Books and Records.
+Books and Records.
 The Company's books, records and accounts must be kept with reasonable detail and accuracy such that they fairly reflect the true economic substance of all transactions and dispositions of assets.
 Company Persons must follow all internal controls, practices and procedures, as well as applicable standards and practices for accounting and financial reporting.
 False or artificial entries are not to be made in the books and records of the Company for any reason.
 Such artificial entries could include the mischaracterization of an improper payment as a commission payment, customer development charge, processing fee or rebate.